 - Wearing dark clothing or using a cell phone while crossing the street.

 As a pedestrian, it is essential to be aware of your responsibilities and always exercise caution when crossing the street to reduce the risk of being involved in an accident.
-Because Georgia’s comparative negligence laws significantly impact whether you can recover compensation, you need to hire an experienced pedestrian accident lawyer if you get injured while jaywalking.
+Because Georgia’s comparative negligence laws significantly impact whether you can recover compensation, you need to hire an experienced lawyer if you get injured while jaywalking.

 Contact Us Today